FlapKap/IoT-CO2-sensor-exercise/README.md

 Using the above pinout and the provided wires, you can connect the sensor to the Pycom device.
 In general be careful to ensure that you have wired everything correctly.
-Check the pinout diagram to find the needed pins and
+Check the pinout diagram to find the needed pins and ensure the names are the same as the printed names on the board where the wires are plugged in.

 ## 2. Program the sensor